atom-sw/fauxpy/docs/source/user/test_repo.rst

 - `tqdm <https://github.com/tqdm/tqdm>`_
 - `youtube-dl <https://github.com/ytdl-org/youtube-dl>`_

+The FauxPy-Test repository
-The repository provides detailed instructions on running FauxPy on these projects, ensuring each new version undergoes thorough testing against real-world code.
-This process verifies that the results produced by the new version of FauxPy align with those of previous versions, confirming that no regressions have been introduced during the development of the new version.
+provides detailed instructions
+on running FauxPy with these projects, ensuring each new version is thoroughly tested against real-world Python projects.
+This process verifies that
+the results produced by the new version of FauxPy is consistent with those of previous versions.

 Extending the Test Repository
 =============================

-We plan to extend this test repository by including more real-world Python projects in the future, further enhancing our confidence in FauxPy's reliability.
+We plan to extend The FauxPy-Test repository by including more real-world Python projects in the future to further enhance our confidence in FauxPy's reliability.
 Additionally, the newly added
 projects can be used for further research